branilson/scara_robot_htm_mod/README.md

 - small modifications in the printed parts in order to avoid print supports, reduce post-processing, and facilitate the assembling process
 - Added all nuts and bolts in the assembly

-##ToDo:
+## ToDo:

+- Reduce the size of the base part
 - Make a FreeCAD final assembly
+- Create an electrical documentation
 - Embed a cement/clay extruder to transform it on a 3D printer
-- Reduce the size of the base part
+- Add magnetic encoders to the stepper motors
+- Code an automatic learn functionality based on the closed loop motor controls
 - Port code to STM32
 - Develop a simulation in Gazebo/Ignition
 - Develop a ROS2 controller node